simeononsecurity/simeononsecurity.ch/content/articles/secure-home-network-teleworking/index.en.md

 In addition to enabling encryption, you should also consider changing the default network name (SSID) of your wireless network.
 By using a unique and non-descriptive SSID, you make it harder for potential attackers to identify the type of router you are using, making it more challenging for them to exploit any known vulnerabilities.

-Furthermore, you can enhance your network's security by enabling MAC address filtering.
+Also, you can enhance your network's security by enabling MAC address filtering.
 This feature allows you to specify which devices are allowed to connect to your network based on their unique MAC addresses.
 By enabling MAC address filtering, you can prevent unauthorized devices from connecting to your network, even if they have the correct network password.

 Securing your home network is an ongoing process, and it's important to regularly update your router's firmware.
 Router manufacturers often release firmware updates that address security vulnerabilities and improve overall performance.
 By keeping your router's firmware up to date, you ensure that your network remains protected against the latest threats.